steelemeg/tinysh/README.txt

+Run Instructions
+	Locate the program files on os1.
+Run the following to compile:

+		gcc --std=gnu99 -o smallsh smallsh.c

+	Run the following to execute with the test script:
+		./p3testscript 2>&1 | more

+	Run the following to execute manually if needed:
+		./smallsh

+Notes for my grader:
+	I noticed that the test script did not show line breaks that were always present when executing manually.
+Per TA advice in office hours, this seems to be normal.

+	I tried to develop in logical modules to make work a little easier, and to avoid the massive file I had by the end of Assignment 2.
+	If there is a better way to do this I would love any pointers!

+Sources Used
 Brewster, Benjamin (January 31, 2022) 3.1 Process [Video lecture] https://www.youtube.com/watch?v=1R9h-H2UnLs

+Reddit [January 30, 2022] 344 smallsh project [Advice on breaking down the program into workable problems; see Ok_Park4538's post] https://www.reddit.com/r/OSUOnlineCS/comments/lb0jg2/344_smallsh_project/

 Stack Overflow(January 24, 2022) Removing trailing newline character from fgets() input[Example source code] https://stackoverflow.com/questions/2693776/removing-trailing-newline-character-from-fgets-input